- Why Invest in Australia?

 The city of Adelaide is home to just 1.306 million people, with a median house price of A$483,750 over the past 12 months.
 Following similar trends in other Australian cities, properties in suburbs closer to the city and CBD area have a significantly higher median price than those outside.
 This is seen in the median housing value data for regions in Adelaide, with central house prices almost 50% higher than those in the Greater Adelaide area.

-Brisbane has a population of 2.28 million, fueling a pronounced demand for housing in the city.
+Brisbane has a population of 2.28 million, fuelling a pronounced demand for housing in the city.
 This is supported by its high indicative gross rental yield of 4.6%, the highest among the major cities in Australia.
 New or near-new housing units have weekly rents between A$450 and A$620, much higher than rental rates of established dwellings, proving to be a positive factor for foreign investors.

 Read also: Macro Overview of Brisbane